HIPAA or Insurance Audit Coming? Start by Confirming What’s Already Ready

 Audits don’t create risk.

-They reveal whether risk has been reviewed.
+They reveal whether it’s been reviewed.

 What Healthcare Audits Often Surface